daniel-leicht/FlaskJukebox/music/README.md

-Create sub-folders here and fill them with MP3 files
+Create sub-folders here and populate them with MP3 files